 Lisa Bubert is a Texas-raised, Nashville-based writer.
 Her work is informed by the place and the people of rural Central Texas.
 Raised on a ranch and surrounded by prairie, Lisa strives to pay homage to the culture of her childhood, specifically that of independent cattlemen, sharecroppers, and their complicated relationship with the land.

-Her fiction and poetry has appeared in Barnstorm Journal, Spartan, Typehouse Magazine, and more.
-She has forthcoming work from Carolina Quarterly.
+Her fiction and poetry has appeared in Carolina Quarterly, Barnstorm Journal, Spartan and more.
 Her second novel, regarding climate change and our obligations to the natural world, is in-progress.
 Currently, Lisa also works as a librarian, specializing in early literacy and reading advocacy.